Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 In addition to the 21 features from first-half data, a 4 more features were created for the models: whether or not the away team playing for the second night in a row, whether or not the home team playing for the second night in a row, what was the pre-game point spread, and by how many points the pre-game favorite is leading at halftime.

 The pre-game point spread is in terms of the home team.
-For example, a value of -4 for 'Home Spread' means that the sportsbooks believe the home team to be most likely to win the game, by a margin of 4 points.
+For example, a value of -4 for 'Home Spread' means that the sports-books believe the home team to be most likely to win the game, by a margin of 4 points.
 This feature contains a lot of information as it tells the model which team the general public believes to be the best team.

 The 'Favored Ahead By' feature is in terms of the pre-game favorite.
-For example, a value of +8 for 'Favored Ahead By' means that the team which was favoured to win before the game started, is ahead by 8 points at halftime.
+For example, a value of +8 for 'Favored Ahead By' means that the team which was favored to win before the game started, is ahead by 8 points at halftime.

 As you can see, a shorthand was used for each feature name in this project, but you can find the metadata file which has descriptions of each feature at '/data/data_metadata.csv' in this repository,